mark-watson/sparql/README.md

 # Simple portable SPARQL clients

+From my book URI: https://leanpub.com/lovinglisp

+Clone this repo into ~/quicklisp/local-projects

 There are comments at the bottom of sparql.lisp with example queries.

 ## Setting up Apache Jena Fuseki SPARQL endpoint for Development